docker-library/cassandra/HOST_COMMAND.md

 # Networking
 In docker 1.12 swarm mode was introduced.
-This enables automatic schedueling of containers as instances join or leave the swarm network.
-However this new mode intriduces a new overlay network to the container called ingress, which may result in differeing output of the `hostname -i` command.
-Therefor finer controll of the advertised network is nessesary.
+This enables automatic scheduling of containers as instances join or leave the swarm network.
+However this new mode introduces a new overlay network to the container called ingress, which may result in differing output of the `hostname -i` command.
+Therefor finer control of the advertised network is necessary.

-For cassandra to work we need to spesify the listenning address and the broadcast address.
+For cassandra to work we need to specify the listening address and the broadcast address.

 ## Cassandra Listen Address

-You can configure the adresses cassandra listens on in 3 different ways
+You can configure the addresses cassandra listens on in 3 different ways

 - explicitly, using `CASSANDRA_LISTEN_ADDRESS`
 - Setting the global `HOSTNAME_COMMAND` and `CASSANDRA_LISTEN_ADDRESS` set to `auto`,